dddpaul/google-drive-permission-reset/README.md

 Optional arguments:

-* `--dry-run`: Run the script without making actual changes.
-This is useful for testing.
 * `--auth-port`: The port for the authentication server.
 Default is 0.
 Used for running inside Docker.
 * `--credentials-path`: The path to the 'credentials.json' file.
 Default is './credentials.json'.
 Used for running inside Docker.
 * `--token-path`: The path to the 'token.pickle' file.
 Default is './token.pickle'.
 Used for running inside Docker.
+* `--users-file`: Path to a YAML file containing the list of allowed users.
+The only meaningful field of user is 'email'.
 * `--log-level`: Set the logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL).
 Default is INFO.
+* `--dry-run`: Run the script without making actual changes.
+This is useful for testing.

 Docker usage: